 - Condiments: hot sauce, guacamole, sour cream or Greek yogurt

-How to make delicious vegetarian tacos?
+How to make taco beans?

 These tacos are incredibly fast and simple to prepare!
 Made with pantry staples and fresh vegetables, you can have a delicious, healthy Mexican meal in under 30 minutes!